 I snapped some shots of some of the pieces that I found the most fascinating — things that I had never seen anywhere else — and thought I'd share them with you!

 This is a face fragment that was part of a full body statue of King Senwosret III who reigned for a period during 1878-1840 BC.
 The expression is softer than you normally see in sculptures of Egyptian Kings, but the two grooves in the middle of his forehead still evoke a concentration and seriousness.
 The sculptor did an incredible job of creating the illusion of flesh out of stone.

 I was SO excited when I came across this wig covered in solid gold tubular ornaments.
-Though the wig is a modern version of a wig that was found on a mummy (it is way too delicate to display the real thing), the ornaments are authentic and date to some time between 1887-1813 BC.
+Though this wig is a modern version of a wig that was found on a mummy (the real artifact is way too delicate to display), the ornaments are authentic and date to some time between 1887-1813 BC.

-The collection of jewellery at The MET was unlike anything I have seen anywhere else, and I wanted ALL OF IT.
+The collection of jewellery at The Met was unlike anything I have seen anywhere else, and I wanted ALL OF IT.
 There's something about the colour combinations and use of stone that I love (I'm sure it also has something to do with the fact that every piece is giant).

 Again, not the greatest photo, but there was something about those lips, those sassy, sassy lips, that I just couldn't walk away from.
-Man, Egyptian sculptors were talented!